annajurievna/anna-kidanova/Task 3/Task3_Test_Plan.md

 Postman was chosen as a tool to automate testing of API-playground for the following reasons:
 - I am already familiar with the tool
 - Postman is convinient for creating test suits
-- Postman provides with test report
+- Postman provides with test reports

 ## 2. Testing strategy